ScorpioBroker/ScorpioBroker/docs/en/source/onepageTutorial.rst

  1.You will be prompted to desired Postgre version and operating system.
 Select the latest Postgre version and OS as per your environment

- 2.Click the Download Button

-Download will begin
+ 2.Click the Download Button,Download will begin

 Step 4) Open the downloaded exe and Click next on the install welcome screen.